Chris-Lasneski/GameCompetitionGroup3/README.md

 - Traffic lights, speed limit, and law enforcement

 # How to Use
-Download the files in the exe folder and run the DeliveryGame.exe file.
+To play:    Download the files in the exe folder and run the DeliveryGame.exe file.
+To code:    clone the repo and open the "DeliveryGame" folder in unity.
+You will need Unity version 2021.3.11f1 installed.

 # How to Play
 You've just entered the world as a delivery driver to make some money!
 But how do you drive?